Die Casting Manufacturer- Sunrise Metal - Your Top-choice in China

 Aluminum Alloys are the most popular ones out of them.
 Magnesium and Zinc are also used for utilizing their properties in some cases.
 These are easy to handle and cast and have more demand.

 Each of the materials has its special properties and used when that property is required in part.
-The melting point is an important parameter in die casting.
+The melting point is an important parameter in metal die casting.
 If the manufacturer has a cold chamber die casting facility, then alloy with a high melting point would be suitable.

 Low melt point Alloys such as Magnesium and Zinc are suitable for a Hot chamber die casting process.
 Aluminum has a high melting point and is suitable for a Cold Chamber Die casting process.